yyhh-org/site/content/suspending-to-ram-on-debian-laptop.md

 Slug: suspending-to-ram-on-debian-laptop
 Alias: /blog/2008/04/suspending-ram-debian-laptop
 Lang: en
+Summary: Fixing a Debian ThinkPad that wakes immediately after suspending to RAM by configuring pm-utils to unload the e1000 Ethernet module.
 ---

 I am tracking Debian sid on my Thinkpad laptop, a few months ago it started to use *pm-utils* and broke suspending to RAM (sleep) functionality.
 Basically, the machine would go to sleep then immediately resume.